CrumpetDev/crumpet/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Report a bug or a regression.
 title: 'Ex: History breadcrumb is null on first load (Projects page)'
-labels: 'type: bug'
+labels: 'type: bug, type: other'
-assignees: ''
+assignees: tomtitherington

 ---